jakartaee/platform/specification/CONTRIBUTING.md

-# Contributing to Eclipse Jakarta EE Platform
+# Contributing to Jakarta EE Platform

 Thanks for your interest in this project.

 ## Project description

-The Eclipse Jakarta EE Platform project produces the Jakarta EE platform specification, which is an umbrella specification that aggregates all other Jakarta EE specifications.
+The Jakarta EE Platform project produces the Jakarta EE platform specification, which is an umbrella specification that aggregates all other Jakarta EE specifications.